Château d'If

-The Château d'If (/fr/; Castèl d'If) is a fortress located on the Île d'If (Ilha d'If), the smallest island in the Frioul archipelago, situated about 1.5 km offshore from Marseille in southeastern France.
+The Château d'If (/fr/; Castèl d'If) is a fortress located on the Île d'If (Ilha d'If), the smallest island in the Frioul archipelago, situated about 1.5 kilometres off Marseille in southeastern France.
 Built in the 16th century, it later served as a prison until the end of the 19th century.
 The fortress was demilitarized and opened to the public in 1890.
 It is famous for being one of the settings of Alexandre Dumas's adventure novel The Count of Monte Cristo.
 It is one of the most visited sites in the city of Marseille (nearly 100,000 visitors per year).

 Island

 The Île d'If measures 3 ha and is located 3.5 km west of the Old Port of Marseille.
-The entire island is heavily fortified; high ramparts with gun platforms surmount the cliffs, which rise steeply from the surrounding ocean.
-Apart from the fortress, the island is uninhabited.
+The entire island is heavily fortified; high ramparts with gun platforms surmount the cliffs, which rise steeply from the surrounding sea.
+Apart from the fortress the island is uninhabited.